Chapter 11

 8. Ethnio

-Another tool for selecting participants is Ethnio, which enables you to create screeners for intercepting people on your website or app so that you can find the right participants for user research.
+Another user research tool for selecting participants is Ethnio, which enables you to create screeners for intercepting people on your website or app so that you can find the right participants for user research.
 Ethnio provides various filters for screeners and automated scheduling options that help streamline the process of getting in touch with users.

 Within the platform, Ethnio also includes a tool called Research Incentives, a calculator that helps you reward your participants by instantly paying them using different online services.